 • A medical diagnosis

-Early identification of SEND is fundamental.
-Through observation, assessment and thorough tracking of individual pupil progress, children who are not making expected progress (academic, social and emotional) will be highlighted and first strategies will be put in place to meet additional needs within Quality First Teaching and sometimes targeted intervention groups.
+Where concerns are raised and/or where children are not making expected progress (academic, social and emotional), first strategies will be put in place to meet additional needs within Quality First Teaching and sometimes targeted intervention groups.

 At St Monica’s we value the partnership that we have with parents/carers in fully developing the child that has been entrusted to us, therefore you should initially raise any concerns you have with your child’s class teacher.
 We have an ‘open door’ approach which allows parents and teachers to meet informally to discuss the children’s progress and needs.
 You can ask a teacher for time to discuss any concerns surrounding your child at the end of the learning day, when you collect your child from school.
 Furthermore parents/carers are welcome to go to the office to arrange an appointment to meet with their child’s class teacher at a more convenient time.